subframe7536/vscode-codeimg/README.md

 - Font: [Maple Mono](https://github.com/subframe7536/maple-font/tree/variable)
 - Theme: [Maple](https://github.com/subframe7536/vscode-theme-maple)

+## Why another one?

+The popular existing extensions lack maintenance and have limited customization options.
+I spent some weekend time creating this extension, hoping to add a more modern UI and additional configuration options.

 ## Settings

 The CodeImg extension allows you to customize various aspects of the code snippet's appearance and behavior.
 Here are the available settings: